Essential Musicals: Background

 The recording is notable for the inclusion of "You Must Love Me" and "Someone Else's Story".
 "You Must Love Me" was a song added to the score of Evita for the 1996 movie, performed by the character of Eva whom Paige had portrayed in the original stage production in 1978.
 "Someone Else's Story" was a song added to the original Broadway score of Chess for the character of Svetlana.
 The song proved to be a popular addition and has been included in all subsequent productions and recordings since Broadway.

-There was a personal connection to Paige for many of the tracks: she appeared as an urchin in the film version of Oliver!, from which "Where is Love?" is taken; she played Sandy Dumbrowski in Grease in London prior to this song being added to the score of the show; she cites West Side Story, where "Something's Coming" features, as being influential in sparking her interest in musical theatre; she appeared in the original London production of Hair from which "Aquarius" is taken; and "Surrender" is one of Norma Desmond's songs in Sunset Boulevard.
+There was a personal connection to Paige for many of the tracks: she appeared as an urchin in the film version of Oliver!, from which "Where is Love?" is taken; she played Sandy Dumbrowski in Grease in London prior to "Hopelessly Devoted to You" being added to the score of the show; she cites West Side Story, where "Something's Coming" features, as being influential in sparking her interest in musical theatre; she appeared in the original London production of Hair from which "Aquarius" is taken; and "Surrender" is one of Norma Desmond's songs in Sunset Boulevard.
 Paige had previously released recordings of all Norma's other solo songs, having played the role in London between 1994 and 1996 and then on Broadway from 1996 to 1997.